Want to cycle with your small dog? These five dog baskets for bikes are a safe and secure way to transport your adventurous pup.

 Rear bike baskets are often a better choice for pets weighing more than 13lbs, as they are less likely to unbalance your bike.
 The Snoozer Pet Rider is a great example, as it’s suitable for dogs weighing up to 24lbs – almost double the PetSafe Tagalong.

-It’s also a well-designed and high-quality carrier.
+It’s also a well-designed and high-quality dog bicycle carrier.
 The foam interior provides a comfortable container for your pup, while the plywood base gives a solid surface.
 It also has a machine washable cover, reflective back strip, and three-point safety strap.

 It’s not perfect though.
 While the cover is removable, there is some disassembly required to access it.
-I also think the safety strap should be shorter, as it may allow some dogs to fall out (this is why it’s essential to attach it to a strong harness rather than a collar).
+I also think the safety strap should be shorter, as it may allow some dogs to fall out (this is why it’s essential to attach safety straps to a strong harness rather than a collar).

 It also provides great value for money.
 The bottom isn’t as padded as I would like, however, so you may want to add a soft pad or towel for comfort.
+You also shouldn’t expect the sun shield to act as a rain cover, although it’s great for offering some shade on a warm bike ride.

 With 10 available colors and a reflective strip, the Travelin K9 Pet Pilot certainly stands out on your bike.
 It’s not all about appearance though – this is a solid dog bike carrier with a metal frame and adjustable safety leash.

 The biggest drawbacks are the price and that it’s only suitable for dogs weighing up to 10lbs.
-If your dog fits, however, it’s an excellent bike basket.
+If your dog fits, however, it’s an excellent pet bike basket.

 The best dog baskets for bikes provide a secure and comfortable place for your pup to ride.
-They are only suitable for small dogs, but can be a convenient way to transport your pet to the shops or a nearby walking spot.
+They are only suitable for small breeds, but can be a convenient way to transport your pet to the shops or a nearby walking spot.

 My favourite dog carrier for a bike is the PetSafe Solvit Tagalong.
 It’s an attractive wicker basket with an adjustable leash, detachable sunshade and comfortable inner lining.
 If you need a rear bike carrier, the Snoozer Pet Rider is a good choice – although you’ll need to purchase a rack separately.